 Foot in the Door Assistants

 Doorstep runs a year-round mentorship programme, Foot in the Door, which provides support, resource, and training for emerging artists in Torbay.
-Our current interns and assistants include:
+Current interns and assistants include: